zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

     \lim_{k \to \infty} \prod\_{i=0}^{k} \frac{\bm{n}^2(\bm{u_i}, \bm{t_i})}{\bm{n}^2(\bm{u_i}, \bm{v_i})} =
     \frac{\bm{n}^2(\bm{y}, \bm{v_y})}{\bm{n}^2(\bm{x}, \bm{v_x})}
 $$
-accounts for the [change of the solid angle](http://graphics.stanford.edu/papers/veach_thesis/) (which is necessary since we work with radiance rather than irradiance).
+accounts for the [change of the solid angle](http://graphics.stanford.edu/papers/veach_thesis/) (which is necessary to work with radiance rather than irradiance).

-We model the geometric term by discretizing the participating medium along the ray into an infinite number of infinitesimal homogeneous slices (which results in an infinite number of IOR discontinuities).

 The Fresnel factor is very complicated.
 First, we should note that it's an approximation, since both media at the interface (which is not even necessarily planar in our case) are assumed to be [homogeneous and isotropic](https://en.wikipedia.org/wiki/Fresnel_equations).
 Secondly, unlike the attenuation coefficient, the Fresnel term \\(\bm{F}\\) doesn't model probability density with respect to distance, which complicates an integral formulation.

 The solid angle factor, on the other hand, is easy to handle since, except for the endpoints, each IOR value appears in the formula twice, first in the numerator of the term \\(i\\) and then in the denominator of the term \\(i+1\\), and is therefore canceled out.
-Unfortunately, the resulting IOR coefficients make light transport [non-self-adjoint](http://graphics.stanford.edu/papers/veach_thesis/) (there's no solid angle scaling for importance or light particles).
+Unfortunately, the resulting IOR factor make light transport [non-self-adjoint](http://graphics.stanford.edu/papers/veach_thesis/) (there's no solid angle scaling for importance or light particles).
 A nice solution to this problem is to use *basic* quantities such as *basic radiance*, which is [conserved](http://graphics.stanford.edu/papers/veach_thesis/) during refraction:

 $$ \tag{16} \bm{\tilde{L}}(\bm{x}, \bm{v}) = \frac{\bm{L}(\bm{x}, \bm{v})}{\bm{n}^2(\bm{x}, \bm{v})}. $$